Tell us the truth about your infertility treatment experience!

 IVF costs in the UK – is it expensive?

 In a word…yes.
 If you are not eligible for NHS funding, having IVF treatment in the UK can be expensive.
 These unregulated costs are one of the reasons why patients choose to have their IVF treatment abroad, as prices are often much cheaper.
-There are many IVF clinics abroad supporting international patients in Spain, Czech Republic, Greece and North Cyprus which are popular destinations for UK patients.
+There are many IVF clinics abroad supporting international patients in Spain, Czech Republic, Greece, and North Cyprus which are popular destinations for UK patients.

 If you do decide to have your IVF treatment in the UK, we advise you to shop around.
 Check out the clinic’s website for an up-to-date price list, or request a list if one is not publicly available.
 If you are considering a treatment package, ask for a breakdown of the costs to find out exactly what you are paying for.
 Compare these prices with other clinics to make sure you are getting the very best deal.

-If you are interested in cost of the IVF treatment abroad, you may use our special calculator to check the IVF cost range in popular destinations in Europe.
+If you are interested in the cost of IVF treatment abroad, you may use our special calculator to check the IVF cost range in popular destinations in Europe.

 Read the reviews that previous patients have left for a clinic and seek out former patients, for example on online forums, to find out more about others’ experiences of the clinic.
 It is also advisable to consult the HFEA’s website and the Competition and Markets Authority’s (CMA) handy guide to help you understand your consumer law rights when it comes to fertility treatment in the UK.